Medical Image Analysis · Computational Imaging

 🙏 Acknowledgments

-I am deeply grateful to my supervisors Dr. Junjun He, Dr. Guang Yang, Dr. Matthieu Komorowski, and Prof. Minming Gong for their invaluable guidance, mentorship, and support throughout my research journey.
+I am deeply grateful to my supervisors Dr. Guang Yang (Imperial College London), Dr. Matthieu Komorowski (Imperial College London), Prof. Mingming Gong (The University of Melbourne), and Dr. Junjun He (GMAI Group, Shanghai Artificial Intelligence Laboratory) for their invaluable guidance, mentorship, and support throughout my research journey.
 Their insights and encouragement have been instrumental in shaping my academic growth.

-I also extend my sincere thanks to my collaborators Lihao Liu, Sheng Zhang, Xiaodan Xing, Yingying Fang, Cheng Tang, Wei Li, Jiyao Liu, Huihui Xu, and many others.
+I also extend my sincere thanks to my collaborators Lihao Liu (University of Cambridge), Sheng Zhang (Imperial College London), Xiaodan Xing (Imperial College London), Yingying Fang (Imperial College London), and many others.
 Their expertise, dedication, and teamwork have been essential to our research achievements.

 Say hello

-If you are working on generative medical AI, multimodal learning, or data-centric healthcare, I would love to connect.
+If you work on medical image analysis, medical image translation, or computational imaging for clinical applications, I would love to connect.

 Quick profile